-5.26 In line with Policy EN5 and Annex 5 (flood Risk Zones) of the Lambeth Local Plan, the Council will not support self-contained residential units, bedrooms, or non residential uses in areas with a high probability of flooding.
-For more information in these areas see Section 7.
+5.26 In terms of basement level accommodation and in line with Policy EN5 and Annex 5 (flood Risk Zones) of the Lambeth Local Plan, the Council will not support self-contained residential units, bedrooms, or non residential uses in areas with a high probability of flooding.
+For more information on these areas see Section 9 of the Local Plan.
 Outside of these areas, where basement accommodation is to provide residential accommodation, it will be subject to the same standards as other housing in terms of space, outlook, daylight and sunlight; along with resilient design techniques in line with the Environment Agency Guidance.
 Suitable access should also be provided to basement accommodation to allow for an escape route to a floor above the flood level.